AlaminMahamud/Blogging-System-ASP.NET-Mvc/README.md

-# Blogging-System-ASP.NET-Mvc
+# Simple Blog

-My Version of A Simple Blogging System using ASP.NET MVC
+My Version of A Simple Blogging System using ASP.NET MVC.
 CRUD on A BLog